irfanhakim-as/linux-wiki/topics/gpg.md

 1. [Create a GPG key](#generate-gpg-key) if you have not already.

-2. List our GPG keys:
+2. List down all available GPG keys:

     ```sh
     gpg --list-secret-keys --keyid-format long
     ```

-3. From this output, locate our GPG key and take note of the value of the second column from the row that has `sec` in the first column:
+3. From this output, locate our GPG key and take note of the row containing the secret key value denoted by `sec`:

     ```
-    sec   ed25519/1H89FHO4MGAJTJ9Z
+    sec   ed25519/1H89FHO4MGAJTJ9Z 2024-04-07 [SC] [expires: 2025-04-07]
     ```

+    Get the long key ID by copying the value trailing the `/`.
+Based on our example, the long key ID would be the following value:

+    ```
+    1H89FHO4MGAJTJ9Z
+    ```

-4. Copy the value trailing the `/` (i.e. `1H89FHO4MGAJTJ9Z`), and get our GPG public key using the following command:
+4. Using the long key ID, get its corresponding GPG public key using the following command:

     ```sh
+    gpg --armor --export <long-key-id>
+    ```

+    For example, assuming our long key ID is `1H89FHO4MGAJTJ9Z`:

+    ```sh
     gpg --armor --export 1H89FHO4MGAJTJ9Z
     ```

-5. The GPG public key we require looks something like this:
+5. The GPG public key we require would look something like the following:

     ```
     -----BEGIN PGP PUBLIC KEY BLOCK-----